 - Navigate to the directory where your script is located using

-. - Run the script by typing
+cd. - Run the script by typing

 Conclusion

-folder.
+With this simple Bash script, you can easily organize your Downloads folder.
 Automation saves you time and ensures your files stay tidy and accessible.
 Feel free to customize the script to add more file types or directories according to your needs!

 FAQ